 Zines do still exist, although the places that used to sell them, independent bookstores and record shops, have disappeared from the landscape, pushed out by chains which were then pushed out by the internet.
 Ironically, and tragically, the easiest place to find them is online, lessening the pleasure of the aimless search and unintentional discovery.
 Yet zines remain a space for the untold stories and unheard voices that fill our nation, providing respite from the noisy, angry internet and the insulated mass media.
 Sometimes it is good simply to be reminded that they exist.

 Jessa Crispin is the founder and editor of the magazines Bookslut.com and Spoliamag.com.
 She is the author of The Dead Ladies Project, published by The University of Chicago Press, and The Creative Tarot, published by Touchstone.
 She has lived in Kansas, Texas, Chicago, Ireland, Berlin, among other places.
-She currently lives nowhere in particular.
+She currently lives in Baltimore and Berlin.

 if you like this, check out: